Theodore McCarrick: Reports of sexual misconduct

 In 1994, a priest wrote a letter to Bishop Edward T. Hughes, McCarrick's successor as Bishop of Metuchen, stating that McCarrick had inappropriately touched him.
 Also in 1994, Agostino Cacciavillan, then papal nuncio to the United States, received a phone call from a woman who was concerned that there would be a media scandal if Pope John Paul II went to Newark during his 1995 visit to the United States because of "voices (rumors) about McCarrick's behavior with seminarians."
 Cacciavillan then told Cardinal John O'Connor, Archbishop of New York, about the woman's call.
 O'Connor conducted an "investigation, an inquiry" and eventually told Cacciavillan that "there was no obstacle to the visit of the Pope to Newark."
 Cacciavillan stated that he did not inform the Vatican.
-According to Italian journalists Andrea Tornielli and Gianni Valente, Cardinal O'Connor, in fact, "objected strongly to John Paul II's idea of rewarding McCarrick and the diocese of Newark with a stop during his papal visit to the United States in 1995", but that John Paul's personal secretary, Stanisław Dziwisz, was able to intercept these objections before they reached the pope.
-The authors suggest that this was because as bishop, McCarrick was an efficient fundraiser for the Pope's causes, including anti-Communist efforts in Poland.
+According to Italian journalists Andrea Tornielli and Gianni Valente, Cardinal O'Connor, in fact, "objected strongly to John Paul II's idea of rewarding McCarrick and the diocese of Newark with a stop during his papal visit to the United States in 1995"; however, John Paul's personal secretary, Stanisław Dziwisz, was able to intercept these objections before they reached the pope.
+The authors suggest that this was because McCarrick was an efficient fundraiser for the Pope's causes, including anti-Communist efforts in Poland.

 Boniface Ramsey stated that he spoke to Thomas C. Kelly, Archbishop of Louisville, about McCarrick in 1993.
 In 2000, Ramsey wrote to the nuncio, Gabriel Montalvo Higuera, to complain about McCarrick's behavior.
-The letter was forwarded to Leonardo Sandri, the Vatican substitute for general affairs and later, a cardinal.
+The letter was forwarded to Leonardo Sandri, the Vatican substitute for general affairs.
 Ramsey said that he tried to speak with Cardinal Edward Egan, then Archbishop of New York, about McCarrick's history, but that Egan "didn't want to hear it".
-In February 2019, the same month McCarrick was laicized by the Vatican, an image of a letter dated October 11, 2006, which Sandri sent to Ramsey, and which illustrates Ramsey's account of his involvement in the McCarrick affair, was published by the media, including in a Commonweal article which Ramsey himself wrote.
-The image showed that McCarrick's name and Archbishop status were concealed in the letter whenever Sandri mentioned it.
+In February 2019, the same month McCarrick was laicized by the Vatican, an image of an October 11, 2006 letter from Sandri to Ramsey that laid out Ramsey's account of his involvement in the McCarrick affair was published by the media.
+The image showed that McCarrick's name and archbishop status were concealed in the letter whenever Sandri mentioned them.